Ticket Sales Within 365 Days of Release

 The December 2015 Update was meant to add Jurassic World to the list, and to expand it to 30 from the initial 25.
 This is so that The Dark Knight can remain on this list because I believe the importance of including that recent popular film so that people can still gauge where their favorite recent hits fall on this list.
 As well, there were some additional additions and changes after recalculating a few of the numbers.

-This January 2016 Update is meant to move Star Wars: The Force Awakens up the charts to its current position through the rest of 2016.
+The January 2016 Update is meant to add Star Wars: The Force Awakens to the charts and move it up to its current position through the rest of 2016.

 *All numbers based off data collected off Box Office Mojo, and recalculated using the numbers they give for ticket price in a given year and the gross that the movie had in the first year of its release.
 Most of the numbers are consistent with BOM, however some were discovered to be different.
 A lot of estimated ticket numbers given by BOM are not what one gets if they do the math themselves.